Scientific advances in flight, medicine and technology generally follow a revolution/evolution model.

 - Ease of operation

-Networked storage advances in the modern datacentre are also being driven by the same four factors, pushing aside the incumbents.
+Networked storage advances in the modern data center are also being driven by the same four factors, pushing aside the incumbents.

 A brief look at the evolution of shared storage reveals why those who were the pioneers are no longer at the forefront of storage advances.